 Chaopraya, a Thai restaurant, has a good atmosphere, Castle views, and excellent drinks and food.

-Paul Kitching 21212 offers Michelin star dining at affordable prices (three course menu for £55) and dishes to die for.
+Paul Kitching 21212 offers Michelin-star dining at affordable prices (three-course menu from £55) and dishes to die for.

 - 7 Best Things to Do in Edinburgh